uidaholib/documents-digital-collections-template/pages/about.md

 {% include feature/image.html objectid="latahlegacy_v01-n1" width="50" caption="The Latah County Pioneer Historical Museum Association's first quarterly bulletin." %}

-Although the first quarterly bulletin consisted mainly of news relating to the organization, the bulletin soon began to regularly include historical narratives, photographs, and reviews of books related to Latah County history.
+Although the first issue consisted mainly of news relating to the organization, the bulletin soon began to regularly include historical narratives, photographs, and reviews of books related to Latah County history.

-By 1980, the quarterly newsletter had become a full-fledged journal of local history: the Latah Legacy.
+By 1980, the quarterly newsletter had become the Latah Legacy-- the journal of local history that the LCHS continues to publish today.

 {% include feature/image.html objectid="latahlegacy_v50-n1" width="50" caption="The 2023 issue of Latah Legacy." %}